-Social responsibility is a significant part of the plant's everyday life.
+Social responsibility is a matter of course at the BMW Berlin Plant.

 At the BMW Berlin Plant associates from about 23 countries are united by the passion for building first class motorcycles.
 Cooperation across different cultures is part of everyday life.
 We use our entrepreneurial skills to support projects on road safety, education and neighborly.
 The plant considers itself as active part of the city, contributing financially, personally or with donations in kind.
 That is why we are taking our responsibility on site seriously.